ImroBr/phamwiki/draft_ETA.md

 ## Introduction
 Event tree analysis (ETA) is a forward (bottom-up), logical modeling technique for both success and failure that explores responses through a single initiating event and lays a path for assessing probabilities of the outcomes and overall system analysis.<sup>[[1]](#references)</sup> This inductive analysis technique is used to analyze the effects of functioning or failed systems given that an event has occurred. <sup>[[2]](#references)</sup> \
 This technique explores system responses to an initiating _challenge_ and enables assessment ofthe probability of an unfavorable or favorable outcome.
 The system challenge may be a failure or fault, an undesirable event, or a normal system operating command.<sup>[[1]](#references)</sup>
+The ETA method can be used in conjuction with the FTA (_Fault Tree Analysis_) method, where FTA focuses on preventing multiple causes to the main undesired event, whereas ETA focuses on mitigating multiple consequences from the main undesired event.
+This conjuction of these techniques is sometimes called a _'Bow-tie'_ technique.

 ## History
 The concept of what eventually came to be named _Event Tree_ was conceived by the UKAEA (United Kingdom Atomic Energy Agency) in 1968, as risk assesment tool to optimize the design of a 500MW Steam-Generating Heavy Water Reactor.
 Use of ETA resulted into a manageable form. <sup>[[1]](#references)</sup>